Skip to main content

 PiBox

-• Kubesail configures a JBOD with all disks by default.
+• Kubesail configures all attached disks in JBOD mode by default.

 Disclaimer: Use the commands below at your own risk!
 You will lose all your data!